michaeljclark/rv8/README.md

-The suite also contains simple decoupled libraries with an ELF parser, a functional metadata based RISC-V disassembler (`riscv-parse-elf`), a RVC compressor / decompressor (`riscv-compress-elf`) plus library routines and tools for benchmarking software decoders and generating statistics on RISC-V executables (`riscv-histogram-elf`).
+The suite also contains simple decoupled libraries with an ELF parser, a functional metadata based RISC-V disassembler (`riscv-parse-elf`), a RVC compressor / decompressor (`riscv-compress-elf`) plus library routines and tools for generating statistics on RISC-V executables (`riscv-histogram-elf`).

 RISC-V Meta is the starting point for a RISC-V binary translation and security sandboxing investigation.